palhimalaya/nepalipatrojs/README.md

 | DD | 2-digit day | 02 |
 | D | 1-digit day | 2 |

-## 🌐 Browser Compatibility
+## 🌐 Browser & Bundler Compatibility

-This library works in all modern browsers and Node.js environments.
+This library works in all modern browsers, Node.js, and with bundlers like Rollup, Webpack, Vite, etc.

 ## 🤝 Contributing